ryanwebber/elby/README.md

 The parser is generated from a tree-sitter grammar.
 The generated `c` source files are checked into the repo and only need to be rebuilt when the grammar changes.
-To generate the parser, you'll need an installation of `npm` and `node`, at which point you can run:
+To generate the parser, you'll need an installation of `npm` and `node`, and you'll also need to clone the tree-sitter submodule with `git submodule init && git submodule update`.
+At this point, you can generate the parser source files with:

 ```bash
 # Generate the parser